canyon289/canyon289.github.io/dev/content/ModifyingAPelicanTemplate.md

 Stylesheets:
 Status: published

-Once I had decided to use a [Statically Generated Site]({filename}WhyIChoseASSG.md) I had to pick a template.
-Trouble is that I had already found a template for WordPress that I had liked.
+After deciding to use a [Statically Generated Site]({filename}WhyIChoseASSG.md) I needed to pick a template.
+Trouble was that I had already found a template for WordPress that I had liked.

 ![WordPressTheme]({filename}/images/PelicanTemplate/WordPressTemplate.png)